CAS NO.: 126-58-9

 Dipentaerythritol (DPE) is a white octagonal powder crystal and an important fine chemical intermediate mainly used to produce polyether, polyester, polyurethane, alkyd resin, and photosensitive resin film in the coating industry.

-Stability: DPE is very stable in the air and does not absorb water easily.
+Stability: DPE chemical is very stable in the air and does not absorb water easily.

-Other physical and chemical properties: DPE is slightly sweet and basically non-toxic.
+Other physical and chemical properties: DPE chemical is slightly sweet and basically non-toxic.

 Preparation: DPE can be extracted from products of the side reaction in the production of pentaerythritol.